KeisGSmit/5IngredientFoods/README.md

 - I want flash messages and recipe cards to be a shade of yellow
 - Submission buttons, Update & delete buttons must be red
 - Main sections of the site must be buildable
-    - like the nav bar
+    - Like the nav bar

-- The font family will remain consistant and will be the standard materialize font.
+- The font family will remain consistent and will be the standard materialize font.

 - Regarding images:
-    - images in the cards of the "appliances" and "find" section must be contained and square
+    - Images in the cards of the "appliances" and "find" section must be contained and square
-    - A default image must be provided if there is a error rendering that image
+    - A default image must be provided if there is an error rendering that image

 - Each section of the site will have a cover photo while the landing page has a carousel but the images in the carousel need to be the same as the images in the cover photo

 # Features